- After studying this section, you should be able to:

 See the input voltage and the back e.m.f. of VL add to give an output voltage greater than the input voltage.

-Click pause to hold the animation in either the on or the off state.
+Click pause to hold the video in either the on or the off state.

 I.C.
 Boost Converter